Howard Colored Orphan Asylum: Howard Orphanage and Industrial School

 In 1908, the institution was renamed Howard Orphanage and Industrial School, and a white Quaker, L. Hollingsworth Wood, was named as its president.
 In 1910, the State Board of Charities deemed the Brooklyn location unsafe as a result of an investigation charging the institution with unsanitary conditions.
 Billed as the "Tuskegee of the North," the orphanage moved 250 children from the Brooklyn location to a 572 acre farm in Kings Park, Long Island to teach practical skills in 1911.
-The property had originally consisted of two large farms and later converted into a similar educational experiment for Jewish people to move away from tailoring and sweatshop occupations in the Lower East Side to agriculture, but the project later failed.
+The property had originally consisted of two large farms and later converted into a similar educational experiment for Jewish people to move away from tailoring and sweatshop occupations on the Lower East Side to agriculture, but the project later failed.
 Upon founding, Howard Orphanage and Industrial School planned to utilize the four existing cottages to house the 200 children with plans of building more cottages to house upwards of 1,000 pupils once funds could be secured.
 In 1913, Washington visited the school writing favorably of the experience.

 Closure and legacy

 By the mid-1910s, the institution was again in dire need of more funding to house greater numbers of orphans due to the influx of people moving north for work during World War I. In 1917, a committee that included George Foster Peabody, Oswald Garrison Villard and W.E.B.
 DuBois was formed to campaign for $100,000.
 However, by the end of the year, the campaign ended, unable to secure the funds in the midst of the war.
 Lack of funds and war shortages contributed to the institution's low coal supply and inability to repair burst pipes due to freezing temperatures.
 Following one incident where pipes froze and burst in January 1918, two students contracted frostbite and had to receive foot amputations after they warmed up their feet at the kitchen stoves.
 After the incident, the Commissioner of Charities, Victor F. Ridder, closed the institution.
 Ridder indicted the institution, but a Suffolk County grand jury declined to find the asylum guilty of negligence.
-The farm became property of W.P.
-Anderson, Commissioner of Agriculture for Russia who transformed it into an agricultural school for Russian boys.
+The farm became property of W. P. Anderson, Commissioner of Agriculture for Russia who transformed it into an agricultural school for Russian boys.

-Upon its closure, trustees began using funds for tuition for Black students in Brooklyn.
-In 1956, it was renamed the Howard Memorial Fund.
+Upon its closure, trustees began using leftover funds to pay tuition for Black students in Brooklyn.
+In 1956, the student organization was renamed the Howard Memorial Fund.